Solitude Aeturnus

 Solitude Aeturnus is an American epic doom metal band from Arlington, Texas.
 Founded by guitarist John Perez in 1987, the band has released six studio albums.
 Their original name Solitude (later changed to Solitude Aeturnus) was chosen to pay homage to Black Sabbath and Candlemass, both of whom had songs bearing the name "Solitude".

 The band's vocalist, Robert Lowe, was also the singer for the doom metal band Candlemass between 2007 and 2012.
-Former drummer and bassist Lyle Steadham is now the guitarist and lead vocalist for the band Ghoultown.
+Bassist Lyle Steadham and drummer Logan Cade are the lead vocalist/guitarist and drummer for the band Ghoultown.